-Collaboration is a vital component to PROJECT GROW.
-The program has built partnerships with more than 20 local businesses and organizations in order to foster its STEAM-curriculum and educational programming.
-In 2016, 98% of the students in Project Grow were promoted to the next grade level.
+PROJECT GROW.
+The program has built partnerships with more than 20 local businesses and organizations in order to foster its STEAM-curriculum and

 HOUSING STABILIZATION PROGRAM

 A. The Housing Stabilization Program (HSP) is a homeless prevention program that targets families with children who have fallen behind on rent or mortgage payments due to a temporary hardship or a short-term emergency circumstance.